How to fit a Drawer Slide

 Drawer Slides and Drawer Runners are used in drawers in kitchens, offices and storage furniture all around the World as a simple way of opening and closing a pull out drawer unit.
 At Eurofit Direct we stock a huge range of styles and sizes for use in a wide variety of places - in fact we sell millions of them every year all across the UK, making us one of the largest importers in the country.

 To fit a drawer slide you will find they are generally either screw fitted, or factory fitted.
 All of the options we stock on Eurofit Direct are screw fit, as this means anybody can use them, from kitchen fitters to home DIY enthusiasts.
+You can find our video guide for this topic at the bottom of this page

 As there are many different varieties of drawer slides, and often different options for lengths and styles of slides, it would be impossible for us to list a simple 'how to fit a drawer slide' guide that would apply to all of our drawer slides.
 Instead we have individual technical drawings of all the slides and runners that we stock on the specific product pages showing you sizes and hole positions for fitting the slides - below is a quick overview for each of our main drawer slide types: